mildred/force-bind-seccomp/README.md

 ----------

 - ptrace can mess up and can make syscalls return -ENOSYS (no implemented)
-- parent process always exits with status 0 in seccomp-only mode (seccomp daemon should pass exit status to parent process)
 - if the process close a systemd activated socket and opens a new socket on the same file descriptor number that is not catched by force-bind, then the subsequent listen() calls will be skipped
-- security issue: race condition when replacing the network address causing a malicious program to bind an otherwise forbidden address.
+- security issue: the target process could bypass the force-bind policy using a race condition when replacing the network address.
+If timed correctly, it can bind an otherwise forbidden address.
 Can be solved with pidfd_getfd.
 - When the file descriptors are not passed by systemd (the service is started while the socket was not active for example), force-bind should let the process bind() and listen() normally